-- Make yourself familiar with the general troubleshooting information in this chapter. - 2.
+- 1. Make yourself familiar with the general troubleshooting information in this chapter. - 2.
 Check if your problem is described in this guide.
 Note that this guide does not contain installation, integration, ZDB, and disaster recovery related problems.
 They are described in the respective guides. - 3.
 If you cannot find a solution to your problem, report the problem to the HP Customer Support Service.
-On how to prepare the required data for the support organization, see Chapter 11 on page 91.
+On how to prepare the required data for the support organization, see "Before calling support" (page 61).

-For an overview and hints on performance aspects of Data Protector, see the online Help index: "performance".
+: TIP: For an overview and hints on performance aspects of Data Protector, see the online Help index: "performance".